 - subclause A.5.7 shows CAT, using the gateway model, when both UE#1 and UE#2 do not have resources available

 - subclause A.5.8 shows CAT with different media types during one session, using gateway model, when both UE#1 and UE#2 do not have resources available

+- subclause A.5.x shows CAT, using precondition mechanism, when network allows to use preconditions only for CAT.

 NOTE: Flows in subclauses A.5.2A, A.5.3A and A.5.4A shall apply when the originating UE will release or change the ports used from the original SDP offer during a session.